ArnoCan/setuptestx/README.md

 The ‘setuptetx‘ package provides an easy to use regression test interface for all supported platforms.

+The current supported implementations are:

+* CPython

+* IPython

+* IronPython

+* Jython

+* PyPy

 The current supported platforms are:

 * Linux, BSD, Unix, OS-X, Cygwin, and Windows